Edge Templates

 Checkbox components

-Checkbox components render checkbox inputs with proper grouping for multiple selections.
+Checkbox components create checkbox inputs with shared naming for form submission.

 @checkbox.group({ name: 'services' })